 Child Advocacy Law Clinic, University of Michigan, supervised law-student representation for parents & kids in child abuse & neglect cases and in the foster care system.

-Washtenaw Area Council for Children, keeping kids safe from firearms, child abuse and neglect
+Washtenaw Area Council for Children, keeping kids safe — safe baby sleep education, protection against cyber crime, child abuse and neglect

 Parents Without Partners, Ann Arbor location

 Grandparents as Parents, support for relatives with the parental responsibility to raise a child